sethkrasnianski/electron-serialport-poc/README.md

 # electron-serialport-poc

-This test assumes you a prolific USB to RS-232 Serial Adapter.
+This test assumes you have a prolific USB to RS-232 Serial Adapter.

 ## Performing Loopback Test